Elliot Ackerman: 2034: A Novel of the Next World War

 2034: A Novel of the Next World War is jointly authored by Admiral James G. Stavridis, USN (Ret.), and was released on March 9, 2021, by Penguin Press.
+The novel, a New York Times bestseller, imagines a war between the United States and China in the South China Sea.

 The Fifth Act: America's End in Afghanistan

 In The Fifth Act: America's End in Afghanistan, Ackerman recounts his life as an infantry officer on combat missions, his decision to leave the military, and the efforts to get Afghans out of the country in 2021 when the U.S. pulled out.
 The Fifth Act was published by Penguin Press in August 2022.

+Halcyon

+Ackerman's sixth novel, Halcyon, an alternate history in which Al Gore won the 2000 presidential election, was published by Knopf on May 23, 2023.
+Reviewing it for The Washington Post, Mark Athitakis called it "an entertaining thought experiment," and it was a New York Times Book Review Editors' Choice.

+2054 and 2084

+Ackerman and Admiral Stavridis followed 2034 with two further novels of speculative future conflict: 2054, published by Penguin Press in 2024, envisions political upheaval driven by artificial intelligence, and 2084, published in 2026, depicts a war between wealthy and equatorial nations over climate change.

+Sheepdogs

+Ackerman's novel Sheepdogs, a comic thriller following two private security operatives, was published by Penguin Press on August 5, 2025, and was a New York Times Book Review Editors' Choice.

 Articles, Essays, and Short Stories

 For a period of time, Ackerman lived in Istanbul and worked as a reporter covering the Syrian Civil War.
 His article "Why Bringing Back the Draft Could Stop America's Forever Wars" was featured on the cover of the October 21, 2019, issue of Time magazine.
+More recently he has written commentary on defense policy for The Free Press, including on the Pete Hegseth-era Pentagon's "warrior culture" initiatives.